Future-ready your business with manufacturing sustainability

 What drives sustainability in manufacturing?

 The manufacturing industry continues to grow.
-As of 2023, there were more than 636,066 manufacturers in the United States alone.
-This is an increase of 0.7% from 2022.2 The most recent numbers from the EPA report that “industry” (manufacturing) accounts for 23% of greenhouse gas (GHG) emissions by economic sector.
+The most recent numbers from the EPA report that “industry” (manufacturing) accounts for 23% of greenhouse gas (GHG) emissions by economic sector.
 When electricity end-use is factored in, industry is the leading contributor of GHGs.3

 These emissions are generated in various ways, including, but not limited to: